 "Courts have imposed on a fiduciary an affirmative duty of utmost good faith and full and fair disclosure of all material facts," - US Supreme Court decision: SEC v.
 Capital Gains Research Bureau, Inc., 375 U.S. 180 (1963)

 In today’s current economic times, consumers need to know that when they engage a financial advisor/planner, that they have engaged a professional who not only holds the highest standards of proficiency in the industry and is comprehensive in their approach to financial planning but is also unconflicted when it comes to their investment recommendations.

-Triton Financial is a Registered Investment Advisor.
+Triton Financial is an SEC Registered Investment Advisor.
 Founded in 1995 by Robert K. Gustafson, Certified Financial Planner CFP®, Triton Financial is a fee-based, independent financial advisory firm and serves as a fiduciary for clients.
 This distinction as a fiduciary is an important one.
 By law, all of a fiduciary's actions are performed for the advantage of the beneficiary.
 Recent problems in financial markets, combined with sensational stories of greed, corruption and incompetence have combined to produce a new outcry to hold those in the financial industry to a higher standard.
 One of the most outspoken proponents of holding brokers and advisors accountable is the Committee for the Fiduciary Standard.
 Their proposal outlines five principles that should be embodied in any Fiduciary Standard:

 - Put the client’s best interest first.